beginning of content

 During labour, you may be offered a vaginal exam:

-Your doctor and midwife will aim to keep the number of vaginal examinations you have to a minimum.
+Your doctor and midwife will aim to keep the number of vaginal examinations to the minimum needed for your care.
+They should explain each examination and you will need to provide your consent.

 What if I do not want to have a vaginal exam?